 into the Postal Accountability Act of 2006 (Wiki)

-This was part of a larger move to privatize everything by
+This was part of a larger move to privatize everything.

 In Eat the Rich by

-O'Rourke the chapter on Russia during the cold war has information
+the chapter on Russia during the cold war has information on how

-on how poorly the factories worked.
-The description fits
+poorly the factories worked.
+The description fits most cases

-most cases in the U.S. where a government monopoly is
+in the U.S. where a government monopoly is privtized.
+What

-privatized.
-What happens in both cases is that the business
+happens in both cases is that the business operates strictly to

-operates strictly to the letter of their contract and they find
+the letter of their contract and they find loopholes that allow

-loopholes that allow them to optimize some other parameter
+them to optimize some other parameter (minimizing material

 of countries by number of broadband Internet subscriptions

-Highway system.
-Getting a lot of our population connected by
+a lot of our population connected by broadband internet would

 The PBS Frontline "Obama's